 This might come as a shock to some of you, but I’m considered a geek in certain social circles.
-I don’t know if it’s because of my analytical thoughts on Terminator vs. Robocop or my spot on impression of a light saber, but people just seem to really like casting that label on me.
+I’m not sure if it’s because of my desire to insert Terminator 2 into every conversation or my spot-on impression of a lightsaber, but people everywhere just seem to label me as such.
 Personally, I don’t see it.
 Usually I just blow it off.
-Other times I point at them and yell “expecto patronum!”
-Besides, I don’t even like Akihabara, the so called “otaku haven” to idol chasers, anime aficionados, game addicts, and people willing to pay money to rest their head on a strangers lap.
-I’ve always preferred Nakano Broadway.
-It’s massive emporium for all things geek.
-Overstocked with anime, collectibles, tech and all the niche stuff you can find in Akihabara, only condensed into one big shopping mall.
+Other times I point at them and yell “Expecto patronum!”